 It is important that you define and quantify the exact business benefits that you expect to realize from your digital investments.
 From there, you can assess whether or not the investment is a wise one and make adjustments to your plan as needed.
 This is also the first step to holding your team accountable to actually realizing the expected business benefits and achieving the ROI that you would like to see.

 The popular adage is true: if you don’t measure it, you won’t achieve it.
-This is one of the key reasons why, according to our 2017 ERP Report, that so many organizations don’t realize the business benefits that they expect from their ERP systems.
 Defining performance measures and targets for each area is a first step toward achieving the ROI potential of your digital transformation initiative.

 Most organizations don’t realize business benefits right away.
-It can take months or years to realize the full potential of your new enterprise software.
+It can take months or years to realize the full potential of new ERP software.
 But, you won’t ever achieve many of those potential benefits if you don’t understand where you’re falling short and continuously improve to optimize those benefits.

-Once you understand where you’re falling short of expectations, then you can identify the root causes of suboptimal benefits and take corrective action to remediate them.
-Most of the time, I’ve found that these are very simple fixes, such as refresher end-user training, tweaks to business processes, or modifications to the way that the software is implemented.
+Then, you can identify the root causes of suboptimal benefits and take corrective action to remediate them.
+Most of the time, I’ve found that these are very simple fixes, such as refresher end-user training, tweaks to business processes or modifications to the way the software is implemented.
 After spending so much time and money on your implementation, why not take this small (and relatively easy) step to ensure you improve your business benefits?
 This is an area where independent ERP consultants can help.

-4. A business case is a key project governance implementation risk management tool
+4. A business case is a key project governance risk management tool.

-If the long-term, post-implementation advantages of a business case still isn’t enough, then perhaps the value during implementation will change your mind.
-It’s no secret that so many ERP implementations fail, and poor project management and governance is one of the leading reasons for this phenomenon.
+If the long-term, post-implementation advantages of a business case still isn’t enough, then perhaps the value during implementation will convince you.
+It’s no secret that many ERP implementations fail, and poor project management and governance is one of the leading reasons for this phenomenon.